 This said, if you’d like to give yourself a short-cut on this most-busiest of holidays, French’s Fried Onions make a fine substitute.
 Trader Joe’s also makes a brand that we really like!

-Homemade Mushroom Cream Sauce — Better than the can!
+Homemade Mushroom Cream Sauce — Better than Canned!

 I also make my own mushroom cream sauce.
 Button and Crimini mushrooms are always a good choice here, but try buttery Chantrelles if you want something a little more decadent.
 Mixing up the mushrooms is one way to give this dish a different flavor and make it stand out.